Astronomy Domine

 "Astronomy Domine" (alternative "Astronomy Dominé") is a song by the English rock band Pink Floyd.
 The song, written and composed by the original vocalist/guitarist Syd Barrett, is the opening track on their debut album, The Piper at the Gates of Dawn (1967).
 The lead vocal was sung by Barrett and the keyboard player Richard Wright.
 Its working title was "Astronomy Dominé (An Astral Chant)".
-"Domine" (the vocative of "Lord" in Latin) is a word frequently used in Gregorian chants.
+Domine (vocative of Dominus, Latin for "O Lord") is a word frequently used in Gregorian chants.

 Music

 Sounds and references

 The song was seen as Pink Floyd's first foray into space rock (along with "Interstellar Overdrive"), although band members later disparaged this term.
 The song opens with the voice of one of their managers at the time, Peter Jenner, reading the names of planets, stars and galaxies through a megaphone.
 A barely audible line, "Pluto was not discovered till 1930", can be heard in the megaphonic mix.
 Barrett's Fender Esquire emerges and grows louder.
 At 0:19, a rapid beeping sound is heard.
 At 0:26, Nick Mason's drum fills begin and Barrett plays the introductory figure.
 Keyboard player Richard Wright's Farfisa organ is mixed into the background.
 Barrett's lyrics about space support the theme in the song, mentioning the planets Jupiter, Saturn and Neptune as well as Uranian moons Oberon, Miranda and Titania, and Saturn's moon Titan.
 Barrett and Wright provide lead vocals.
 Roger Waters' bass guitar line, Wright's Farfisa organ and Barrett's slide guitar then dominate, with Jenner's megaphone recitation re-emerging from the mix for a time.